 We are not anti any other approaches and are not promoting the idea that ‘our model is better than your model’, after all our whole approach is built on co-operation and collaboration.
 But equally, our synergistic philosophy is not something we’re willing to compromise on either.

-As said earlier, we envisage that at least 4 sessions will be needed to complete each module.
-Each training session will be one and a half hours in duration and will cost £60.00, which we consider to be a very modest price for what is on offer.
+As stated earlier, we envisage that at least 4 – 6 sessions will be needed to complete each module.
+Each training session will be one and a half hours in duration and currently cost £70.00 (£80 in London – due to higher overheads), which we consider to be a very modest price for what is on offer.
 But because the length of tuition may vary subject to how long the individual takes completing each module, the total costs will also reflect that.

 Course participants are not required to pay any fees up front, because they will pay for the training programme each time they attend a training session.
 This we hope will make managing the costs of the programme easier for those interested in undertaking the training.